robcarver17/skipperman/docs/group_allocation_help.md

 There is an official skipperman field `Boat ownership`.
 If this is used in the [event field mapping](WA_field_mapping_help.md), so you can see if they want a club boat.
 Check that there are enough club boats available (using the [summary](#seeing-a-summary) information), and if required enforce a priority for borrowing them.
 If a cadet doesn't get a club boat that they need, make sure you allocate them to a backup group.

+## Boat classes and sail numbers

+To enter the boat class just use the dropdown.
+If you don't see the information you want, go to the [configuration](configuration_help.md#boat-classes) as the boat may be hidden or need adding.

+It can be quite boring to allocate boat classes to everyone at an event.
+If you click the `Autofill Boat Class` button at the top it will guess which boat class that each sailor is sailing in.
+Make sure you check they look correct.

 # Creating sailing partnerships